viamrobotics/docs/docs/program/extend/custom-components-remotes.md

 3. Add the server as a [remote](/manage/parts-and-remotes) of your robot.
 4. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.

+Each remote server can host one or many custom components.

 {{% /tab %}}
 {{% tab name="Python" %}}

 1. Code a new model of a built-in resource type.
 You can do this by subclassing a built in resource type like `sensor` or `arm`.
 The new model must implement any functions of the built-in resource type marked as required in its RDK API definition.
-2. Register the custom component on a new gRPC server instance and start the server.
+1. Register the custom component on a new gRPC server instance and start the server.
 You can do this with the [`viam.rpc` library](https://python.viam.dev/autoapi/viam/rpc/index.html) by creating a new `rpc.server.Server` instance.
 1. Add the server as a [remote](/manage/parts-and-remotes) of your robot.
 2. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.

+Each remote server can host one or many custom components.

 {{% /tab %}}
 {{% /tabs %}}